reserve-protocol/protocol/elder-p0-review.md

+# TODOs
+- [ ] Move as much as possible into assets (no more unapproving collateral; rename `poke`)
+- [ ] Move BU ownership to RToken + change vesting locations
+- [ ] Get rid of Mood, check that all assets in current vault are SOUND
+- [ ] notice -> checkFor
+- [ ] EmptyVault impl?
+- [ ] DefaultHandler overhaul, move vault checks into the vault class
+- [ ] _nextIssuanceBlockAvailable() - add fractional "how far into the block" metric
+- [ ] (beforeUpdate() calls not actually going through the entire set of mixins)
+- [ ] Add `toUint` with enum rounding forwarding the call to floor/ceil/round

+# DO LATER (or think harder about)
+- [ ] Rehaul how we express the backup DAG / do backups

 # AssetRegistry
 - [ ] At least for p0, it seems better to track the approved/defaulted status on the *asset*, rather than as a list in Main.
 This change would: